Mild

 Pollen levels in St. Louis are currently low.
 Most people should not experience allergy symptoms from pollen.

-Tomorrow's pollen forecast for St. Louis is expected to be higher, with low pollen conditions.
+Tomorrow's pollen forecast for St. Louis is expected to be about the same, with mild pollen conditions.

-Grass pollen is the highest supported pollen type in St. Louis today.
-Grass pollen is very low.
+Weed pollen is the highest supported pollen type in St. Louis today.
+Weed pollen is moderate.

-Tree pollen in St. Louis is none today.
+Tree pollen in St. Louis is low today.

-Grass pollen in St. Louis is very low today.
+Grass pollen in St. Louis is none today.

-Weed pollen in St. Louis is none today.
+Weed pollen in St. Louis is moderate today.

-Tomorrow's pollen forecast for St. Louis is expected to be higher, with low pollen conditions.
+Tomorrow's pollen forecast for St. Louis is expected to be about the same, with mild pollen conditions.

 Situated in the humid continental climate of the Mississippi and Missouri River confluence, St. Louis consistently ranks among the more challenging U.S. cities for seasonal allergies.
 The region's long growing season, high summer humidity, and riverine geography create conditions that sustain airborne allergens nearly year-round.